Earth Notes: On Website Technicals (2020-05)

 It may therefore be worth providing a 1440w image (x1.8 for the 800 hero) option for those devices with ratio greater than 1.

-I probably don't want to inflate my existing byte limits per image (absolute and per CSS pixel).
+I probably do not want to inflate my existing byte limits per image (absolute and per CSS pixel).
 So I should not try for a larger image where the x1 image is at or close to the limit.

-I also don't want to falsely inflate an image, so would not do this where the source image is no larger than the CSS render size (eg 800px).
+I also do not want to falsely inflate an image, so would not do this where the source image is no larger than the CSS render size (eg 800px).
 In fact, probably not unless it is at least the inflated intrinsic size (eg 1400w).

 In any case something like this might form part of a media query (min-device-pixel-ratio: 1.5) or the newer (min-resolution: 1.5dppx) in sizes or on a source line in picture.